BBVA/mist/catalog/searchDomains.md

 - **domains**: A list of domains found.
 This output will also be send to a queue if requiered.
 - **consoleOutput**: Raw text with console output from dnsrecon command.
 - **consoleError**: Raw text with console error from dnsrecon command.

+NOTE: when used as a producer for a queue (Async) every domain found will be sent as soon as found it.

 ## Tools and services